-The drug trade and its associated problems continue to grow in most parts of the world.
+The drug trade and its associated crimes continue to grow in most parts of the world.

-Global abuse and accessibility of drugs have become increasingly complex, as trafficking routes have become shorter, more diverse and more easily traversed.
+Global abuse and accessibility to drugs have become increasingly widespread as trafficking routes have become shorter, more diverse and borders more easily crossed.

 The drug trade involves growers, producers, couriers, suppliers, dealers and users and affects people in almost all of our 190 member countries.

-Our criminal intelligence officers focus on the most commonly used and trafficked narcotic drugs – cannabis, cocaine, heroin and synthetic drugs – as well as precursor chemicals and doping substances.
+Our criminal intelligence officers focus on the most commonly used and trafficked narcotic drugs – cannabis, cocaine, heroin and psychotropic substances – in addition to precursor chemicals.

 The Organization's primary drug-control role is to identify new drug trafficking trends and criminal organizations operating at the international level and to assist all national and international law enforcement bodies concerned with countering the illicit production, trafficking and abuse of drugs by: